Page last updated on: April 4th, 2021

 One of Demeter's great loves was the agricultural hero Iasion.
-The couple mated in the island of Crete, in a field that was plowed three times, and brought the Greek god Plutus and the demi-god Philomelos into existence.
-Plutus became the god who symbolized earthly wealth, and Philomelos became famous for inventing the plough, a tool used in farming.
+The pair mated in the island of Crete, in a thrice-plowed field, and produced the Greek god Plutus and the demigod Philomelos.
+Plutus became the god who symbolized earthly wealth, and Philomelos became famous for inventing the plow, a tool used in agriculture.

-According to a myth, Zeus, the King of the Gods, killed Iasion for his impudence to lay with a goddess.
-After that, he managed to seduce Demeter himself and the couple brought Persephone to the world.
-Persephone would later on become abducted by the Greek god Hades to the Underworld and become the Queen of the Underworld.
+According to a myth, Zeus, the King of the Gods, killed Iasion for his impudence in sleeping with a goddess.
+He then managed to seduce Demeter herself and the couple gave birth to Persephone.

-Poseidon, the Greek god of the Seas, also approached Demeter to lay with her and bring fertility to earth with his wet elements.
-Demeter tried to avoid the god by turning herself into a mare, but Poseidon then took the form of a stallion and captured her.
-From their union, Demeter gave birth to two children: the stallion Arion, god of the horses, and Despoena, the goddess of fruit.
+Poseidon, the Greek god of the Seas, also approached Demeter to sleep with her and bring fertility to the earth with his wet elements.
+Demeter tried to elude the god by transforming herself into a mare, but Poseidon then took the form of a stallion and captured her.
+From their union Demeter gave birth to two children: the stallion Arion, god of horses, and Despoena, goddess of fruit.